RULES AND MANNER OF JAPANESE HOT SPRING BATH. ONSEN ETIQUETTE IN JAPAN. WHAT TO AVOID WHEN TAKING AN ONSEN IN JAPAN? ARE TATTOOS ALLOWED?

 Before entering the facilities take off your shoes and store them in a locker (simple shelf or cloakroom).

-You must then buy your ticket (unless you are staying in a hotel which include free onsen): be careful, some establishments offer sauna packages in addition to the bath.
+You must then buy your ticket (unless you are staying in a hotel which includes free onsen): be careful, some establishments offer sauna packages in addition to the bath.
 Sometimes you will have to pay at the cash register, sometimes you will have to deal with a machine.
 In any case, don’t worry, the staff is there to guide you.

-Your ticket in hand, you will join the baths reserved for women (red curtains) or those for men (blue curtains).
+With your ticket in hand, you will join the baths reserved for women (red curtains) or those for men (blue curtains).
 Yes, it’s not so common to have mixed baths in Japan…

 If you stay in a hotel where the onsen is included, then of course there is no need to buy anything…

 Also note: some ryokans offer a private onsen for couples or families wishing to bathe together, it’s called a Kashikiri Buro.